hookactions/certes-spec/README.md

 ## Overview

-Certes is a standard for asynchronous events, traditionally known as "[webhooks](https://webhooks.dev/docs/basics/)".
+Certes is a standard for asynchronous web events, traditionally known as "[webhooks](https://webhooks.dev/docs/basics/)".

 ## Goals